 Keeping children safe on West Virginia's roadways is a priority for the GHSP, and CPS will continue to be an integral part of the GHSP Occupant Protection Program.
 West Virginia's CPS Program provides educational materials, training, and supplies needed to fulfill this mission.
-In addition, Regional Coordinators will continue to host local events, such as car seat checkup events, support existing fitting stations, and develop additional fitting stations, as well as implement earned media opportunities.
+In addition, RTSCs will continue to host local events, such as car seat checkup events, support existing fitting stations, and develop additional fitting stations, as well as implement earned media opportunities.
 The GHSP will place special emphasis on national events, such as National CPS Week in September, and paid media.
-West Virginia currently has 168 certified CPSTs and 8 CPST Instructors (176 total), which is an overall increase of 23 from last year.
+West Virginia currently has 210 certified CPSTs and 9 CPST Instructors (219 total).

 One of the greatest issues facing CPS programs across West Virginia-and across the United States-is the misuse or non-use of child passenger safety devices.
 In West Virginia, not securing a child properly while operating a vehicle is a primary offense.
 According to the National Child Restraint Use Special Study (conducted in 2011, report published in May 2015), the estimated overall misuse rate for CPS devices across the United States is 46%.
 Not every divergence from a perfect installation was considered "misuse" for this study.
 Estimated misuse rates were highest for forward-facing car seats (61%) and lowest for high-back booster seats (16%).
-According to the 2017 National Survey of the Use of Booster Seats (published September 2018), 31.4% of children 4 to 7 years old in the U.S. were not being properly restrained, and 7.6% of children 1 to 3 years old were prematurely transitioned to booster seats.
+According to the 2019 National Survey of the Use of Booster Seats (published May 2021), 30.4% of children 4 to 7 years old in the U.S. were not being properly restrained, and 7.5% of children 1 to 3 years old were prematurely transitioned to booster seats.
 Data involving misuse and nonuse of CPS devices in WV is not always easily accessible.
 To better track misuse and nonuse data, the GHSP plans to encourage usage and implementation of the National Digital Car Seat Check Form (NDCF) with CPSTs and fitting stations statewide.